Do Electric Vehicles Save Money and Help the Environment?

 In addition to insurance, the same financing options for gas automobiles are available for EVs.
 Review your financials to determine if you should lease or buy.
 Whichever option fits your credit history, know that electric vehicles depreciate faster than traditional automobiles.

-If you decide to buy, your loan will be worth more than the value of the vehicle, especially for electric cars.
+If you decide to buy, your auto loan will be worth more than the value of the vehicle, especially for electric cars.
 Consider this if you think you may sell or trade-in the EV.
 Monthly payments are typically more with an auto loan, especially with EVs, because they’re more expensive.

 When leasing an electric vehicle, pay attention to the residual value.
 With a lease, you’re paying for the depreciating value of the car.
 Sometimes manufacturers will bump up the residual value to offer an attractive, low monthly rate or to replace slow-selling models on the lot.
 Let’s say; however, you decide to buy the EV when the lease expires.
 If the residual value has been artificially hiked to lock-in the low rate, you will have to pay more than if you could buy it pre-owned.